-The following appears:

-Click on the box under 'Fill Color.'
+32. The following appears.
+Click on the box under 'Fill Color.

+33. The following appears.
 Pick a color, and choose OK.

 Opaqueness can be changed by sliding the bar labeled 'Opacity.'
-Check results by choosing 'Apply.'
-Now, pick 'OK.'
 'Line Width' and 'Outline Color' can also be modified; modifying the 'Line Width' is very helpful in differentiating boundaries, stream networks, etc.